 Want to be right at the center of the action on the Strip but not pay luxury prices?
 Las Vegas institution Harrah’s (opened in 1973 as the Holiday Casino) sits at the middle of the Strip, with room rates far lower than many nearby establishments.
 However, Harrah’s isn’t short on amenities; from its pool with cabanas to its relaxing spa and renowned Carnaval Court, this venue lets you live it up without overspending.
 While here, guests can stop by restaurants such as Toby Keith’s I Love This Bar & Grill and the local outpost of Ruth’s Chris Steak House.

-Recently rebranded as “The STRAT,” the Stratosphere generally marks the northern edge of the Las Vegas Strip and the gateway to downtown Vegas.
-Situated close to other high-profile Strip properties, The STRAT itself offers striking views of the city that are hard to come by at other establishments.
+Formerly known as the Stratosphere, the STRAT generally marks the northern edge of the Las Vegas Strip and the gateway to downtown Vegas.
+Situated close to other high-profile Strip properties, the STRAT itself offers striking views of the city that are hard to come by at other establishments.
 The massive tower is the tallest stand-alone observation tower in the United States, allowing guests to see Las Vegas in a new way.
-Thrill-seekers will also enjoy the tower as it’s topped by several white-knuckle thrill rides.
+Thrill-seekers will also enjoy the tower, as it’s topped by several white-knuckle thrill rides.
 Enjoy a meal at the Top of the World restaurant, and relax at the 107 SkyLounge.
 Alternatively, jump into the rooftop pool.

 Courtesy of the D Las Vegas / Hotels.com